CS2103JAN2017-F12-B1/main/docs/DeveloperGuide.md

 of undoAddOperation will be stored in the redo stack of UndoRedoOperationCentre after the undo stack pop, so that redo can be called after undo.
 Redo works the same way as undo.

-* exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* exposes two `UnmodifiableObservableList<ReadOnlyTask>` (for *Floating Tasks & Deadlines* and *Events*) that can be 'observed' e.g. the UI can be bound to these two lists so that the UI automatically updates when the data in the list change. (author: Jing Loon)
 * does not depend on any of the other three components.

 ### 2.5.
 Storage component

-Author: Darius Foong
+Author: Joel Lim

 <img src="images/StorageClassDiagram.png" width="800"><br>
 _Figure 2.5.1 : Structure of the Storage Component_